jimsyyap/tennisbuddy/README.md

 #### vue quickies
 - npm init vue@latest > npm i > run dev
-- why not use vue on some parts, react on others?
+- why not use vue on parts you need to learn?